education

 Problem:

 It is surprising how little people really experience and learn when they travel.
 They often seem to be in a hurry to get to a certain place where their friends or relatives live or where the media or other "expert" has told them they should go.
-Many people would like to see and learn about how people live and the challenges they face, but it’s often difficult to do.
+Many people would like to see and learn about how people live and the challenges they face, but it is often difficult to do.
 Since there is apparently scant profit in trips that would help bridge cultures and encourage understanding, there is little support for it.
 Also, for most people in the world, travel is costly, is sometimes perceived as dangerous, and there are lots of borders that can block our progress.

 Context: